 The opinion states that on July 18, 2013, Dell convened the July Meeting for the sole purpose of adjourning it until July 24.
 The Proxy Advisory Firm updated the date of the meeting, but did not send out a new meeting record for the adjourned meeting.
 Nevertheless, the opinion notes, the T. Rowe Corporate Governance Specialist confirmed that T. Rowe's instructions to vote "AGAINST" remained operative in both the TR Voting System and the ISS Voting System.
 Thereafter, the meeting was adjourned again until August 2.
 Once again, the Proxy Advisory Firm updated the date of the meeting, but did not send out a new meeting record for the adjourned meeting.
-As with the first adjournment, the Corporate Governance Specialist reconfirmed that T. Rowe's instructions to vote "AGAINST" remained operations to vote "AGAINST" remained operations to vote "AGAINST" and the ISS Voting System and the ISS Voting System and the ISS Voting System.
+As with the first adjournment, the Corporate Governance Specialist reconfirmed that T. Rowe's instructions to vote "AGAINST" remained operative in both the TR Voting System and the ISS Voting System.